 NGWF Organising Secretary Rafiqul Islam Rafique immediately met with the workers who remained worried about the timeframe.
 They decided to demonstrate the next day at the headquarters of the Directorate of Inspector General of Factories & Establishment (DIFE), the government department responsible for factory safety.
 They wanted to convince the DIFE to close down the factory's units until complete structural remediation.

 The NGWF also contacted the Accord to investigate the state of safety and security at the Ananta building.

 Next morning, hundreds of the Ananta workers paraded to the DIFE building and blockaded the offices, demanding that the Inspector General of Factories & Establishments (IGFE) send an official team to inspect the Ananta site.

 Then the workers, in a procession, went to the head office of the Bangladesh Garment Manufacturer & Exporters (BGMEA), the apex body of the country’s factory owners, to press home the union’s demands, including factory closure, salary compensation and continuity of service.

 Engineers visit factory

-Meanwhile, management started filling and compacting the excavated area and the cracks, using 40,000 cubic feet of earth and sand.
+Meanwhile, in compliance with the Accord's instructions, management started filling and compacting the excavated area and the cracks, using 40,000 cubic feet of earth and sand.

 Return to work

-After a meeting with the workers, the NGWF and AFAWU agreed to a return to work on Sunday 12 April, subject to the management, BGMEA and Accord being in attendance as workers re-entered the building.
+After a meeting with the workers, the NGWF and AFAWU agreed to a return to work on 12 April, with management, BGMEA and Accord in attendance as workers re-entered the building.

 At 8 am on the morning of the return to work, the NGWF, factory union, management, BGMEA and Accord officials, including structural engineers, met at the factory before production recommenced.